What are the odds of picking a perfect March Madness bracket?

 How difficult is it?
 An exact number is hard to produce, due to the quality of teams being different in each tournament.
 However, statisticians have estimated that the odds are approximately one in 9.2 quintillion.
 A quintillion is a number with 18 zeroes, and nine quintillion is a number so large that if you counted it out, one number per second, it would take 292 billion years to reach the end.
 That is nearly twice the length of time since the Big Bang!

 Some statisticians have stated that the number is closer to one in 120 billion, if you are very knowledgeable about the teams in the tournament.
-That number is also reached by the thought that some games—such as the one-seed against the 16-seed—have a near 100% chance of ending with only one result.
+That number is also reached by the thought that some games—such as the No. 1 seed against the No. 16 seed—have a near 100% chance of ending with only one result.

 Regardless of the number, it’s nearly impossible.
-However, that has yet to stop people from trying to achieve the ultimate dream of correctly picking 63 games without a miss (not counting the “first four” games).
-Numerous websites offer massive prizes if someone can do it, and that’s not including the one billion dollar prize offered up by Warren Buffett.
+However, that has yet to stop people from trying to achieve the ultimate dream of correctly picking 63 games without a miss (not counting the "First Four" games).
+Numerous websites offer massive prizes if someone can do it, and that’s not including the $1 billion prize formerly offered up by Warren Buffett.

 Has anybody even come close?